 # 6 Is it possible for an intended trust to fail establishment?

 In a sense yes.
 If a will seeks to set up a testamentary trust but there are not enough assets in the estate to carry through the direction to establish the trust, then you don’t have a testamentary trust even though there is a direction to establish one.

 If some clause of the will is excised by the court for some valid reason then there is also a failure of the testamentary to come into existence.
 Because without a valid will you can’t have a testamentary trust coming out of that will.

 # 7 Why establish a testamentary trust?

-The key driver for the establishment of a testamentary trust is usually not tax at all.
+The key driver is usually not tax at all.
 Will makers are often primarily concerned with control and family wealth preservation and hence desire a carefully devised estate plan.
 But it all depends on the perspective that you bring.

 You might have a vulnerable beneficiary – for example due to disability or drug addiction – or a blended family with competing claims – for example from a second spouse and children from the first marriage.

 Or you might wish to only transfer wealth to your direct descendants and not their partners.

 You might be concerned that your surviving spouse may take on a new partner and spend all assets to the detriment of children and grandchildren.